 Tests include photometric, colorimetric and retro-reflection properties.
 UV aging from sunlight and weathering.
 Resistance to bending, impact and salt spray.
-Thermal resistance to longitudinal distortion, reflective sheeting shrinkage, blistering, discolouration and delamination during extremes of temperature between +65 and -40 degrees centigrade.
+Thermal resistance to determine longitudinal distortion, reflective sheeting shrinkage, blistering, discolouration and delamination during extremes of temperature between +65 and -40 degrees centigrade.
 All clauses must be completed with satisfactory results to quality for a certificate of conformance which shall include full technical report traceability and commercial traceability where sub-contractor test housed are used.